una/personal-goals/happy-moments/happy-moments.md

 09/04/2015
 ---
 Drove down to Wildwood with my family today.
 We had a potluck with 23 Russians, 2 Americans and took plenty of shots before going to the boardwalk to see fireworks.

+09/05/2015
+---
+Tonight was really fun!
+It was a 25th wedding anniversary party for one of my Mom's new family friends and I loved watching them do a (traditionally Russian) "buying the bride."

+09/06/2015
+---
+This was the last day in Wildwood for labor day weekend.
+A bunch of us went crabbing and I caught 3 crabs!
+One was pregnant (crazy to see!) so we threw her back.

+09/07/2015
+---
+I'm about to take off to fly to London for the almost-month-long journey through Europe for a few conferences and other things.
+I'M SO EXCITED!
+I've been looking forward to this for so long!